wp-plugins/xpand-image-gallery/readme.txt

 = Is the gallery Flash based? =

-* No, Xpand Gallery uses HTML5 and JavaScript (jQuery) to display its content supporting a wide range of devices
+* No, Xpand Gallery uses HTML5 and JavaScript (jQuery) to display its content supporting a wide range of devices.

 = Are the galleries mobile friendly? =